 Mexicana: This vignette is only slightly less hyperbolic in its claims.
 There is one small fire for cannibalism, while the larger fire cooks lizards and fish.
 In the background is an army in formation, armed with bows and arrows.
 The weapons are repeated in the hands of the lady, who is tattooed, strewn with a feathered garment that still leaves her chest uncovered, and adorned with gold jewelry.
 She sits on an anteater, with her feet in a box of gold near an assortment of food including pomegranate, squash, and berries.

 The map has great importance geographically, particularly in the mapping of the Arctic and the Far East.
-As to the latter, Plancius' contacts with the Dutch East India Company (VOC) lent him access to all the latest geographic information, which makes this part of the map extraordinarily accurate for its time.
+As to the latter, Plancius' contacts with merchants and navigators lent him access to all the latest geographic information.
 This is the first time Korea appears as a peninsula, not an island, and Japan is shown using the Portuguese Luíz Teixeira's outline.

 The Pacific Ocean is also a place of innovation.
 While Ortelius' Maris Pacifici (1589) is clearly an influence, Plancius makes several changes from his own previous maps.
 For example, New Guinea had been a large, round island on former maps (for example, Plancius' 1590 world map); here it is integrated into the huge continent of Magallanica.
 The Solomon Islands remain conspicuous, having been first contacted by Mendaña in 1568.
 Most of the Pacific toponyms are Spanish, underlining Plancius' access to Spanish and Portuguese geographic knowledge.